Private Client

 [email protected]

-Taking care of your will, discussing power of attorney, or putting your assets into trust can save your family a good deal of stress during a difficult time and will make sure your final wishes are known.
+Taking care of your Will, discussing power of attorney, or putting your assets into a Trust can save your family a good deal of stress during a difficult time and will make sure your final wishes are known.
 No matter how big or small your assets may be, it’s a wise move to get them protected.
-Afterall – life is full of unexpected twists and turns.
+After all — life is full of unexpected twists and turns.
+That’s why our private client solicitors are here for you.

 • Inheritance tax – inheritance tax may be liable to be paid on the value of even a modest house, but having a will can help minimise this

-• Home-made wills – it is not normally sensible to try and draw up a will yourself.
-If anything is unclear the consequences can be disastrous
+• Home-made Wills – it is not normally sensible to try to draw up a will yourself.
+If anything is unclear, the consequences can be disastrous.

 A power of attorney is a formal legal document in which you allow someone else to manage your affairs on your behalf.
-Once in place it will give you and your family peace of mind and can help prevent stressful situations from developing.
-It avoids difficult decisions being made, such as who will access your bank account, pay your family’s bills, decide where you should live, run your business or indeed manage any other legal or financial affairs for you.
-In particular it avoids the need for family members to apply to court under a guardianship application which can be a lengthy and stressful process.
+Once in place, it will give you and your family peace of mind and can help prevent stressful situations from developing.
+It avoids difficult decisions being made, such as who can access your bank account, pay your family’s bills, decide where you should live, run your business or indeed manage any other legal or financial affairs for you.
+In particular, it avoids the need for family members to apply to court under a guardianship application, which can be a lengthy and stressful process.

 Most of us should think about putting a Power of Attorney in place.
-Let us use our knowledge and experience to advise on the most appropriate option for you.
+Our knowledgable and experienced private client solicitors shall advise you on the most appropriate option.

 Advanced Medical Directives (Living Wills)